markekraus/PSRAW/docs/Module/about_RedditOAuthToken.md

 ```

 ## GUID
 A `Guid` used to help identify the Access Token.
 This is provided for convenience and is not sent to or required by the API.
-In situations where mutlple Access Tokens may be in use, this GUID can be used to distringuis between them.
+In situations where multiple Access Tokens may be in use, this GUID can be used to distinguish between them.
 This GUID will not change when a Token is updated, even for methods which require a fresh grant flow.
 The purpose is to identify a specific initial grant for the Access Token.

 ```yaml
 Name: GUID